Ozempic (semaglutide) is a prescription drug that’s used in people with type 2 diabetes. Ozempic is given as an injection under your skin.

 Ozempic vs. Trulicity

-You might also like to know how Ozempic compares to Trulicity.
+You might also like to know how Ozempic compares with Trulicity (dulaglutide).
 Both drugs belong to a group of medications called glucagon-like peptide-1 receptor agonists (GLP-1 RAs).
-So, they have similar uses, side effects, and effectiveness.
-But they contain different active drugs: Ozempic’s active drug is liraglutide, and Trulicity’s active drug is dulaglutide.
+They have similar uses, side effects, and effectiveness, but they contain different active drugs.
+Ozempic’s active drug is semaglutide, and Trulicity’s active drug is dulaglutide.

 What are their uses?